ceramicnetwork/docs/docs/docs/advanced/standards/application-protocols/identity-index.md

 ## Protocol design

-Dive into the design and architecture of the IDX protocol, which is implemented by the IDX SDK.
+Dive into the design and architecture of the IDX protocol, which is implemented by DID DataStore.

 ![Image that describes the architecture of IDX](../../../../images/idx-architecture.png)